My car had a continuous evolution of modifications, upgrades, and maintenance during the 14 years that I owned it.

 - Two sets of original alloys, one refurbished in gun metal with road tyres and the other in matte black with Toyo R888 track tyres.

-- Interior: Momo Millennium steering wheel, stainless steel sill kick plates, amd upgraded stereo.
+- Interior: Momo Millennium steering wheel, Momo gear knob, stainless steel sill kick plates, and upgraded stereo.

 The last time I had the car rolling-roaded it was just after the last round of modifications, but on month-old 95RON unleaded and the standard exhaust.
 It produced 226 bhp at the flywheel and 205 lb ft of torque.